 #11 Do a part-day trip to Škofja Loka

-The charming little town of Škofja Loka is an easy part-day trip from either Ljubljana or Bled.
-Or you can combine a visit to Škofja Loka with another pretty nearby place, such as the little village of Radovljica, for a full day trip.
+The charming little town of Škofja Loka is an easy part-day or full day trip from either Ljubljana or Bled.
+Or you can combine a visit to Škofja Loka with another pretty nearby place, such as the little village of Radovljica.

 An exquisitely preserved medieval town, Škofja Loka will captivate you.
 At the very entrance is the fairy tale Capuchin Bridge, which makes for the perfect picture postcard.
 The streets and alleys and churches and squares of the town are a joy to explore and photograph.